citp/privacy-policy-historical/c/co/con/contour.com.md

 Our Site may contain links to other websites.
 If you choose to visit an advertiser by “clicking on” a banner ad or other type of advertisement, or click on another third party link, you will be directed to that third party’s website.
 The fact that we link to a website or present a banner ad or other type of advertisement is not an endorsement, authorization or representation of our affiliation with that third party, nor is it an endorsement of their privacy or information security policies or practices.
 We do not exercise control over third party websites.
 These other websites may place their own cookies or other files on your computer, collect data or solicit personal information from you.
 Other sites follow different rules regarding the use or disclosure of the personal information you submit to them.
 We encourage you to read the privacy policies or statements of the other websites you visit.

 This Site is not directed to individuals under 18.
 We do not knowingly collect personally identifiable information from individuals under 18.
-If a parent or guardian becomes aware that his or her minor child under 18 has provided us with Personal Information without their consent, he or she should contact us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#f88b8d8888978a8cb89b97968c978d8ad69b9795).
+If a parent or guardian becomes aware that his or her minor child under 18 has provided us with Personal Information without their consent, he or she should contact us at [support@contour.com](mailto:support@contour.com).
 If we become aware that a person under 18 has provided us with Personal Information, we will delete such information from our files.

-If you have any questions about this Privacy Policy, please contact us at [ [email protected]](https://web.archive.org/cdn-cgi/l/email-protection#82f1f7f2f2edf0f6c2e1edecf6edf7f0ace1edef) or at: Contour, LLC.
+If you have any questions about this Privacy Policy, please contact us at [ support@contour.com](mailto:support@contour.com) or at: Contour, LLC.

 5152 N.Edgewood Drive, Suite #375
 Provo, UT 84604